-Participants tour many nationally significant sites, including Arlington National Cemetery, the Vietnam Memorial, Supreme Court, Mount Vernon, Lincoln Memorial, World War II Memorial, Roosevelt Memorial, Dr. Martin Luther King, Jr., Memorial and the Kennedy Center of the Performing Arts and more.
+Participants tour many nationally significant sites, including Gettysburg, Arlington National Cemetery, Supreme Court, Mount Vernon, Lincoln Memorial, Jefferson Memorial, Capitol Hill, Smithsonian Institution and the Kennedy Center of the Performing Arts and more.
 Students will attend an Ohio Congressional luncheon and have the opportunity to talk with the representatives from their districts.
 To be eligible, a student must be a high school junior whose parents or guardians are members of South Central Power.